andreagiassi/microservice-rbac-user-management/README.md

 Since 2002, Andrea is working in the It market for many different companies and start ups and it has contributed to the success of several companies.

-You can connect and find more info about him here: https://www.linkedin.com/in/andreagiassi/
+You can connect and find more info here: https://www.linkedin.com/in/andreagiassi/

 #### Overview
 This project is a microservice that is using Spring Boot and JPA to exposes a small set of REST apis.

-The project support the CRUD operation on an User entity on a real MySql database.
+The project support the CRUD operation on an User entity on a MySql database.

 The project is using the Docker technologies with two different containers:
 * the Spring Boot microservice that exposes the REST apis